aksroa/Visual-portfolio/Homework/Assignment2/README.md

 Cloning repo and installing dependencies

-To run scripts within this repository, I recommend cloning the repository and installing relevant dependencies in a virtual ennvironment:

 $ git clone https://github.com/aksroa/Visual-portfolio.git

-$ cd cds-visual
+$ cd Visual-portfolio

 $ bash ./create_vision_venv.sh
                                                                                                                                            If some of the libraries is not installed properly you can install these manually by running the following in the terminal:

-$ cd cds-visual
+$ cd Visual-portfolio

-$ source ./cv101/bin/activate
+$ source cv101/bin/activate

 $ pip install {module_name}